 10 - Circle, Story, Play in the classroom

-11 - Tramp down to the forest for play
+11 - Tramp out on the farm for play

 12:45 Back to the farmhouse

 IMPORTANT: Wear farm appropriate boots/shoes (no sandals) and a hat.
 Layering of clothes is very important to make sure children are warm!
 A wholesome snack is provided (please advice of grain allergies).
 Bring a water bottle and sunblock and please pack a hearty lunch.